DeadClap/tblrp-docs/penal.md

 3. A person who intentionally exposes their naked body or genitalia on private property without permission of the property owner is guilty under this code section.
 4. A person who engages in sex or other sexual activity in view of a minor is guilty under this code section.

-\- Violations of Penal Code(3)02 is a felony with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code(3)02 is a felony with 1 Month imprisonment and a fine of $1,000.

 NOTE: Private parties / reservations in public areas are considered public events that can be restricted and therefore permit naked bodies.
 It is when it is in a public area or exposed to children that it is indecent exposure.